learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 can submit the assignment.

-**Note:** It is a good habit to get into to go to your repo on GitHub after you push to verify that the changes have been pushed successfully.
+**Note:** It is a good habit to get into to go to your repo on GitHub after you push to verify that it completed successfully.

 ### Submitting an Assignment on CodeGrade